cabooster/DeepCAD/DeepCAD_Fiji/README.md

 ## Fiji plugin

 To ameliorate the difficulty of using our deep self-supervised learning-based method, we developed a user-friendly Fiji plugin, which is easy to install and convenient to use.
-Researchers without expertise in computer science and machine learning can learn to use it in a very short time.
+Researchers without expertise in computer science and machine learning can manage it in a very short time.

 <img src="https://github.com/cabooster/DeepCAD/blob/master/images/fiji.png" width="1000" align="middle">